SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 # Project Overview  <a name="overview-main"></a>

 ### Context <a name="overview-context"></a>
-I want to build a robot that will pick up my kids' toys, AND put them in the correct bins!
+I want to build a robot that will pick up my kid's toys, AND put them in the correct bins!
 My four-year old - Teddy - is better at playing with toys than picking them up.
 I'm better at throwing them all in one basket than sorting them.
 I'm not a robotics engineer, but I can use Deep Learning techniques to train a computer to recognize a Brio from a Bananagram (among other toys), and I'll leave the rest to my friends in the robotics lab.

-I'll use my own images of my kids' toys as a unique, albeit limited, custom dataset, which will allow me to simulate the real world scenarios of toys scattered throughout the house.
+I'll use my own images of my kid's toys as a unique, albeit limited, custom dataset, which will allow me to simulate the real world scenarios of toys scattered throughout the house.

 If this is successful and put into place on a larger scale, no parent will ever step on a Lego again!